chandan-0416/nextjs-project/README.md

 - sortby
 - logic in filter, if no product will match, UI does not collapse
 - login

-# Solve problem (28-11-2015)
-- Qn.
-In Next.js (App Router), How many way to navigate?
-- check the detail page (Here, we only show the detail Page and suggest similar items)
-1. make the products in grid and list = Toggle
-2. show the listed/selected products on a page(listed Product Page)
-3. show the selected multiple items in list then use the add to cart ---- go into the your Cart Page
-4. see the other website, how and where I put checkout Page
-- use the Suspense (Loader or fallback Skelton), when I select the filter , show there is fallback in the Product grid
-- SignIn and Signup = use Local Storage, middleware
-- api route (login/signup) = replace "any" keyword with datatype.
 }
 12. In Next.js (App Router), you can navigate in 6 main ways.
 ```{
     1. <LINK> Component : (Recommended for UI Navigation)